 - Catnip deters flea beetles, Japanese beetles and weevils.

-- Chrysanthemums deter most insects as they have a strong smell but also work for soil nematodes and are said to be useful for red spider mite as well.
+- Chrysanthemums deter most insects as they have a strong smell but also work for soil nematodes and are said to be useful for red spider mites as well.

-- Geraniums deter most insects because of the strong oils it exudes.
+- Geraniums deter most insects because of the strong oils they exude.